zeroc-ice/meta-zeroc/README.md

 This meta layer provides recipes for ZeroC products.

+## Branches

+This respository has several branches as the poky repository (jethro, krogoth, morty, pyro etc.) development is done in the master branch, and other branches must be used for building with a specific poky release.

 ## Usage

 See the OpenEmbedded [Layers FAQ](http://www.openembedded.org/wiki/Layers_FAQ) for instructions on adding a new layer to your project.